-Item #5: Requirement to Notify Beneficiaries of Protection Under Title VI disseminate this information to the public through measures that may include but are not limited to: posting a Title VI notice on the agency's Web site, at the agency's office, at stations or stops, and/or on transit vehicles."
+Item #5: Requirement to Notify Beneficiaries of Protection Under Title VI to: posting a Title VI notice on the agency's website, at the agency's office, at stations or stops, and/or on transit vehicles."

 "Title 49 CFR Section 21.9(d) requires recipients to provide information to the public regarding the recipient's obligations under DOT's Title VI regulations and apprise members of the public of the protections against discrimination afforded to them by Title VI.
-Recipients shall
+Recipients shall disseminate this information to the public through measures that may include but are not limited